 At the closing of the loan, you’ll need to sign documents and handle other aspects that a Realtor might typically help you with.

-It is typically recommended that the buyer obtain owner’s title insurance, which protects the buyer against title defects such as mechanic’s liens and other after-closing problems.
-It usually costs about $1,000, but will vary with the price of your home and from state to state.
+It is typically recommended that the buyer obtain owner’s title insurance, which protects the buyer against title defects such as mechanic’s liens (legal claims filed by contractors who haven’t been paid for work on the property) and other after-closing problems.
+It usually costs between 0.5% and 1% of the purchase price, but it varies from state to state.

 First-time homebuyers can